 Inventory, bunch : 0

-Magilla shiso is available in the summer through the fall months.
+Magilla shiso is available in the summer through fall.

 Recipes that include Magilla Shiso.
 One is easiest, three is harder.